In this guide, I provide an in-depth comparison of the best Wusthof kitchen knives.

 Check the current prices of Wusthof Classic Ikon knives on Amazon.

-The Epicure collection brings together the strength of a forged, full-tang blade with the beauty and sustainability of a Richlite handle.
+The Amici collection brings together the strength of a forged, full-tang blade with the beauty of a Calabrian olive wood handle.

-Design: These knives are designed by Björn Berger, a Solingen-born industrial designer.
-The handles are molded and sculpted from composite wood (Richlite), giving them a unique shape and appearance.
+Design: The handles are molded and sculpted from Calabrian olive wood, giving them a unique shape and appearance.
+The natural wood grains make these one of the most elegant collections I’ve seen.
 The ergonomic design reduces hand fatigue and offers superb comfort and control for small or large hands.
 The blades are slightly wider than other Wusthof collections, which helps to scoop ingredients.

-Durable: Richlite is durable and holds up well against moisture.
+Durable: Calabrian olive wood is durable and holds up well against moisture.
 The two rivets reinforce the stability of the knife.

-Price: Yes, Epicure knives are expensive, but they’re more affordable than other Wusthof collections, such as Ikon.
+Price: Yes, Amici knives are expensive, but they’re more affordable than other Wusthof collections, such as Performer.

-Limited Sets: With only a dozen or so individual knives and one knife set, Epicure is one of Wusthof’s most limited collections.
-So, if you prefer a comprehensive collection that can offer every knife imaginable, you may want to avoid Epicure and look at the Classic or Gourmet collections.
+Limited Sets: With under a dozen individual knives and one knife set, Amici is one of Wusthof’s most limited collections.
+So, if you prefer a comprehensive collection that can offer every knife imaginable, you may want to avoid Amici and look at the Classic or Gourmet collections.

-Check the current prices of Wusthof Epicure knives on Amazon.
+Check the current prices of Wusthof Amici knives on Amazon.

 The Grand Prix II stands out due to its contemporary design with clean lines and minimalist appeal.